"How much money is my Texas car accident worth?"

 Two years might seem like a long time, but finding the evidence you need to build a strong, legal case often takes a tremendous amount of work.
 The longer you wait to take legal action, the harder it can often be to find the facts you need to build a strong case.

 Our experienced Texas car accident attorneys know what evidence to look for and how to compile all that information into a compelling, legal case.
 Remember, you didn’t do anything wrong.
 You shouldn’t have to pay for someone else’s mistakes.
-Put your trust in Tracey Fox King & Walters.
+Put your trust in Tracey Fox & Walters.
 Contact our law firm right now.